Skip to content

 We recommend reaching out to the South African Embassy or Consulate to confirm which documentation they require.
 Ask whether they will accept a “Bescheinigung nach § 30 of the Nationality Act (StAG) zu Nichtbestehen der deutschen Staatsngehörigkeit” or if they prefer a formal letter from the Ausländerbehörde, or any other specific documentation.
 This will help ensure you meet their requirements and avoid potential delays.

-The documentation requirements might differ slightly if you decide to do your application through a Documentation company, or in person in South Africa.
-Some Documentation companies do not require proof that you have not acquired German citizenship yet, please confirm with them beforehand.
-The requirements from the DHA in SA also depends on the particular office.
+The documentation requirements might differ slightly if you decide to do your application through a Documentation company or in person in South Africa.
+Some Documentation companies do not require proof that you have not acquired German citizenship yet.
+Please confirm with them beforehand.
+The requirements from the DHA in SA also depend on the particular office.

-This is an example from an DHA office in the Western Cape:
+This is an example from a DHA office in the Western Cape:

 • DHA-1664